Chadowo/asteritos/README.md

 ### Assets

-Note that all the assets (namely all the files under [assets/](/assets)) are not open-source unless explicitly said so.
-Check the credits below to see the assets licensed differently.
+Note that all the assets (namely all the files under [assets/](/assets)) are not open-source and are distributed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license unless noted otherwise.

 ## Credits